surma/surma.dev/content/things/js-to-asc.md

 }
 |||

 80x slower than JavaScript?!
-Surely, there is something else going on here.
+Even slower than Ignition?
+Surely, there is something else going wrong here.

 ### Runtimes

 All data that we create in AssemblyScript needs to be stored in memory.
 To make sure we don’t overwrite anything else that is already in memory, there is memory management.
-To provide a familiar environment, AssemblyScript aims to mirror the behavior and semantics of JavaScript as closely as possible.
-So by default, AssemblyScript adds a fully managed garbage collector to your WebAssembly module so that you don’t have to worry about when to allocate and freeing up memory.
+As AssemblyScript aims to provide a familiar environment, mirroring the behavior of JavaScript, it adds a fully managed garbage collector to your WebAssembly module so that you don’t have to worry about when to allocate and when to free up memory.

-By default, AssemblyScript ships with a [Two-Level Segregated Fit memory allocator][tlsf] and a Incremental Tri-Color Mark & Sweep (ITCMS) garbage collector.
-The exact kind of allocator and garbage collector don’t really matter, I just found it interesting that you can also go [look at them][asc runtime].
-The default runtime, called `incremental`, is also surprisingly small, adding only about 2KB of gzip’d Wasm overhead.
+By default, AssemblyScript ships with a [Two-Level Segregated Fit memory allocator][tlsf] and an [Incremental Tri-Color Mark & Sweep (ITCMS)][itcms] garbage collector.
+It’s not actually relevant for this article what allocator and garbage collector they implemented, I just found it interesting that you can go [look at them][asc runtime].
+This default runtime, called `incremental`, is also surprisingly small, adding only about 2KB of gzip’d WebAssembly to your module.
 AssemblyScript also offers alternative runtimes, namely `minimal` and `stub` that can be chosen using the `--runtime` flag. `minimal` uses the same allocator, but a more lightweight GC that does _not_ run automatically but must be manually invoked.
 This could be interesting for high-performance use-cases like games where long pauses due to GC are potentially unacceptable. `stub` is _extremely_ small (~400B gzip’d) and fast, as it’s just a [bump allocator].
 The downside is that you can’t free up memory.
-Once it’s allocated, it’s gone (you can call `memory.reset()` to discard the entire heap).
+Once it’s allocated, it’s gone (you can call `memory.reset()` to discard the _entire_ heap).
 For specific single-purpose, one-off modules, this can actually be really handy.

 How much faster does that make our binary heap experiment?
 Quite significantly!